subhadipchowdhury/subhadipchowdhury.github.io/teaching/evaluations/index.md

 ## {{ page.title }}

-My past evaluations in full are available [HERE](/teaching/evaluations/all_evaluations).
+My past evaluations in full are available on request.
 Below you can find _numerical summeries_ for individual terms.

 ### Bowdoin College